tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/06_Stu_ERC_Standards_Exploration.md

 * **Answer** 721, 1155

-* Why do you think some potential benefits of EIP's having to follow the acceptance process might be?
+* What do you think some potential benefits of EIP's having to follow the acceptance process might be?

+* **Answer** Community support, better standards from peer review, open development.

 * Why do you think `fungible` and `non-fungible` were implemented as separate contracts.